Title

 The 2015 MARINA Rules of Procedure in Administrative Investigation provides guidelines for the investigation of seafarers in the Philippines, aiming for a just and speedy determination of cause/s of action, with specific procedures for filing complaints, conducting mediation conferences, and rendering decisions.

-Any person or entity with personal knowledge of violations may file a sworn written complaint with the STCWO.
-The STCWO may also initiate a complaint motu proprio.
+Any person or entity with personal knowledge of the violation may file a sworn written complaint containing concise and ultimate facts constituting the violation.

-Non-payment of docket fees shall cause the dismissal of the case.
-Payment of docket fees is a jurisdictional requirement except for cases filed motu proprio by STCWO.
+Payment of docket fees is a jurisdictional requirement; non-payment causes dismissal, except for cases filed motu proprio by the STCWO.

 Analyze Cases Smarter, Faster